50 of the Best Book Quotes from Our Favorite Books

 Wild by Cheryl Strayed

-Cheryl Strayed’s Wild tells the story of her 1,100-mile hike along the Pacific Crest Trail.
+Cheryl Strayed’s bestselling 2012 memoir tells the story of her 1,100-mile hike along the Pacific Crest Trail after losing her mother and her marriage.
+With no experience or training, she hits the unforgiving trail alone and encounters everything from bears and rattlesnakes to unsavory hikers and hoards of frogs.
 Unsurprisingly, the book is full of striking insights about the natural world and what it means to be away from everything you know.
+It’s also one of the best mother-daughter books to read together.

 All the Light We Cannot See by Anthony Doerr